 *Crème bouquet is a flavoring, essential to achieving the “wedding cake” flavor.
 To find out more about crème bouquet, click here.

-8. If you’re fed up with cakes that dome in the middle, use Bake-Even cake strips, found in cake supply stores and online.
+8. If you’re fed up with cakes that dome in the middle, use Bake-Even cake strips.
 You wet them with cold water, pin them around the cake pan, and your cake rises evenly and fairly flat.
 This dramatically reduces the amount you have to cut off the top in order to make it flat for layering and frosting, so less is wasted and you get more cake per serving.
-That’s always good.
-J
+That’s always good. :)

 9. And if you do make cakes enough, you should probably invest in a cake leveler.
 Unless you’re uniquely gifted, it’s nearly impossible to cut the cake top off in a straight line.
-Wilton sells two different sizes of cake levellers that makes this a breeze.
+Wilton sells two different sizes of cake levelers (I prefer the large and use it for all my cakes) that makes this a breeze.
 You just adjust it to the height you want and saw across the cake (keeping the cutter straight up and down) and you’ll have a perfectly flat cake that will stack gorgeously.

 10. If you won’t be frosting the cake as soon as it’s cool, wrap it well with plastic wrap or seal it in Ziploc bag and press the air out (without squashing the cake).
 If it dries out in the slightest, just give it a spray with water or liqueur to restore moisture.
 You can also freeze your cake (after wrapping it well) and when ready to assemble, take it out of the freezer and frost it while frozen!
 It actually makes the job easier since the hard cakes are easier to handle and cold cake firms up the frosting as it is applied, which helps when icing a cake.

 I hope these tips help you a little with your own cake baking.
 Please share your own tips in the comments!